mcous/EyeToSee/README.md

 # EyeToSee
-AVR library for I2C / TWI  master communication. this library allows you to create a EyeToSee class that encapsulates all the register stuff and has built in timeouts to stop your program from getting stuck if a peripheral is broken or non-existant. draws a lot of inspiration from [Peter Fleury's i2cmaster library](http://homepage.hispeed.ch/peterfleury/avr-software.html).
+AVR library for I2C / TWI  master communication. this library allows you to create a EyeToSee object that encapsulates all the register stuff so you just have to `read` or `write`. class methods have built in timeouts to stop your program from getting stuck if a peripheral is broken or non-existant and return their success or failure. draws a lot of inspiration from [Peter Fleury's i2cmaster library](http://homepage.hispeed.ch/peterfleury/avr-software.html).

 ## current functionality
 * read a single peripheral register